bhoamikhona/javascript/Section 10/README.md

 - `array.forEach(callbackFunction)` - This method executes a provided function once for each array element.
 - Understanding why callbacks are used so much in Javascript and why are they so helpful.
 - Understanding code abstractions.

+### Functions Returning Functions

+- Creating a function that returns a new function and how to call them.
+- A super brief introduction to closures.

 ## Author